Pros: Abundant passenger and cargo space; carlike handling; impressive fuel economy; pleasing ride; comfortable interior

-Cons: Less capable than a big SUV; too large for parking lot maneuvering; poor rear visibility.
+Cons: Less capable than a big SUV; too large for parking-lot maneuvering; poor rear visibility; some hard interior plastics

-The Chevy Traverse won't tow 8,000-plus lb and haul nine people around town like its Tahoe or Suburban counterparts, but most people don't need that kind of capability.
-This big crossover can cart up to eight passengers and pull a 5,000-lb trailer, which is more than enough for the average American household.
-Additionally, the Traverse offers car-like handling, a plush ride, good fuel economy, a nice roster of convenience features and a stylish presence.
+The Chevrolet Traverse won’t tow 8000-plus pounds and haul nine people around town as its Tahoe or Suburban counterparts do, but most people don’t need that kind of capability.
+The Traverse, on the other hand, can cart up to eight passengers and pull a 5000-pound trailer, which is more than enough for the average American household.
+In addition, the Traverse offers carlike handling, a plush ride, good fuel economy, a nice roster of convenience features and a stylish presence.
 What more could a family want?

 For those who don’t need an off-road-capable SUV and can’t see themselves driving a minivan, the Chevrolet Traverse crossover is a very viable choice in a sea of large family vehicles.